firedrakeproject/firedrake/doc/sphinx/source/linear_algebra.rst

 binary search.

 .. figure:: images/csr.svg
+  :align: center

-  *A sparse matrix and its corresponding CSR row pointer, column indices and values arrays*
+  A sparse matrix and its corresponding CSR row pointer, column indices and values arrays

 For distributed parallel storage with MPI, the rows of the matrix are distribued evenly among the processors.
 Each row is then again divided into a